In this section:

 The coverage measurement results comprise a coverage suite.
 You can have the results of a new simulation merged with any existing suite.
 In this case, a line will be considered covered if it is covered by at least one of the simulations.

 Make sure the Code Coverage plugin is enabled.
-The plugin is bundled with IntelliJ IDEA and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins settings page as described in Enabling and Disabling Plugins.
 If the plugin is disabled, the code coverage tabs will not be visible in the run/debug configuration dialogs.

 Running with code coverage